FAQs

 Is Keith's Cacao safe for kids?
 For pregnant or nursing mothers?

 Because Keith's Cacao is so low in caffeine, it is generally safe for children, pregnant women, and nursing mothers.
 Give kids a lower amount of cacao than adults (according to their body weight), and consider sweetening with honey.
 Most babies, in or out of the womb, do really well with mom consuming our cacao, and we know of many awesome 'cacao children'.
 About 1oz (28g) dose for mom in the first 2 trimesters, about 2/3oz (20g) in the last trimester.
 There are a few fetuses and breast-fed babies that do not like cacao.
 It's not a problem, but they will let you know, so start slow and find what is right for you.
-See our Blog for many articles on cacao's benefits to kids, pregnant women, and nursing moms!
+See our Cacao and Motherhood Guide for many articles on cacao's benefits to kids, pregnant women, and nursing moms!

 Is Keith's Cacao safe for pets?

-No. Cacao in general is toxic to many animals.
-Please keep Keith’s Cacao safely out of reach of all pets, as many animals cannot properly metabolize theobromine which may result in severe illness or death.
+No. Cacao, in general, is toxic to many animals.
+Please keep Keith’s Cacao safely out of reach of all pets, as many animals cannot properly metabolize theobromine, which may result in severe illness or death.

 Does Keith's Cacao expire?